Last published 01 Sep 2018

 Keeping you and your air conditioner healthy

 Your air conditioner has a filter and pre-filters.
 These filters remove dust and particles to ensure that only clean air is blown into your living room.

 If the filter and pre-filters are full of dust, air flow will decrease, cooling capacity will reduce, and it may also become noisy.
-The filter will be cleaned by FACS maintenance contractors.

 As pre-filters require regular cleaning, it is your responsibility to clean the pre-filters at least once a month.
 It’s really easy, just follow these three steps:

 - Remove the pre-filter from the indoor unit by opening the front panel and gently lifting it from the filter frame.

 - Vacuum the dust from the pre-filter using a vacuum cleaner.
 If dust remains, rinse the pre-filter under running water and gently brush it with a soft brush.
 Do not use detergents or hot water to clean the pre-filter.
 Let the pre-filter dry in the shade.

 - When dry, re-insert the pre-filter into the filter frame, making sure that the ‘FRONT’ mark is facing you.
 Close the front panel by gently pushing it at both sides and

 When to use your air conditioner without driving costs up